How I Study in Nursing School

 4. Study Groups

 Study groups can either be very helpful, or very disorganized and chatty.
 I personally like doing practice questions and sometimes notecards in groups.
 I had never previously done a study group in pre-nursing (aside from biology and chemistry when I attended a university instead of a community college).
-Just reviewing everything that the professor expects you to know for a test or things that they said you need to remember during lecture but you may have forgotten can get you an extra few questions right on the test.
+Just reviewing everything that the professor expects you to know for a test or things that they said you need to remember during a lecture but you may have forgotten can get you an extra few questions right on the test.

 Other Tips: